What is the meaning of Saint Columba?

 What miracles did St Columba perform?

-Tradition has recorded many stories of the miracles and wonderful healings performed by Columba, who also apparently enjoyed the gift of prophecy.
+Tradition has recorded many stories of the miracles and beautiful healings performed by Columba, who also apparently enjoyed the gift of prophecy.

 According to biblical sources, one of Columba’s miracles was to baptize a child with water sprinkled from the rock at his prayers, just like Moses.
-Once, being in the lands of Scotland, some peasants brought a child to Columba to baptize him.
+Once, in Scotland, some peasants brought a child to Columba to baptize him.
 Because they could find no water nearby, Columba knelt and prayed at length.
 Then, blessing a nearby rock, a stream of water gushed from it, just as Moses had done in the wilderness.
-With this water Columba baptized the child, making a prophecy about him which was later fulfilled.
+Columba baptized the child with this water, making a prophecy about him which was later fulfilled.